cooukiez/vk_wrapper_cpp/README.md

   - it is fixed by just closing MSI Afterburner
 - [x] add precompiler for disabling features
 - [x] add resolution scaling
-  - it works but it is better to just downscale your display resolution
+  - it works, but it is better to just downscale your display resolution
 - [x] add camera rotation
-  - it works but it is better to just rotate your display
+  - it works, but it is better to just rotate your display
+- [x] basic movement
+- [x] add screen quad vertices
+- [x] fix winding order of cube vertices
 - [ ] maybe at Dear ImGui in the future (maybe)
 - [ ] add compute functionality (maybe)